Key Staff

 Board of Directors

-Ryan Pfeil Vice President
+Ryan Pfeil President

 Ryan grew up in Colorado before moving to the Rogue Valley in 2002, when he began attending college at Southern Oregon University in Ashland.
 He graduated from SOU with honors in 2006, worked in rental car for a year, then began a career in journalism that lasted nearly 15 years, with more than four years at the Klamath Falls Herald & News and more than 10 at the Medford Mail Tribune.
 He currently produces videos for the Jackson County Library District’s marketing department.
 When not working, Ryan enjoys playing hobby board games, writing, and running.